kathisai/City-Weather/README.md

-This project developed as part of Mobiquity Assignment not for production ready
+This project developed as part of Mobiquity Assignment not for production ready.

+Note : Change API key if exsiting key not working.